loopwerk/loopwerk.io/content/projects/index.md

 ---

 # Projects
-These are some of the more interesting open source projects I've created.
-Check my [GitHub profile](https://github.com/kevinrenskers) for a complete list of repositories and contributions.
+These are some of the more interesting open source projects I've created over the years.

 ## Swift